How to replace nan by mean in Pandas

 In this post, you will learn how to replace NaN by mean in Pandas.

 There are many methods to get rid of unspecified values from the dataframe.
-In this post, I will use the sklearn module to replace the NaN value with the average.
+I will use the sklearn module to replace the NaN value with the average.

 import pandas as pd